How to Wash Silk Vintage Clothes

 This makes them delicate enough to protect precious fabrics, while also being durable enough to withstand daily use.

-Additional Tips for Washing Silk
+Additional Tips to Wash Silk

 - If you do wash silk at home, be sure to use a mild detergent and rinse it thoroughly.